hongyanz/hongyanz/README.md

 ### Hi there 👋

-- 🌱 I’m currently an assistant professor at University of Waterloo and Vector Institute.
+- 🌱 I’m an assistant professor at University of Waterloo and Vector Institute.
 - 🔭 I’m currently working on machine learning, AI safety, and large language models.

 <!--